Secret Files 3: Plot

 Nina finds a Guardian in her dream.
-He mentions the Fermi paradox (the notion that, with the numerous galaxies in the universe, there has to be extraterrestrial life somewhere, but, for some reason, they haven’t contacted us yet) and the constant of pi (greek «π»).
-But before he tells Nina where she can find him in real life, or what the machine (if created) is meant to be used for, the 3 minutes pass, so Jane and Max awaken her.
+He mentions the Fermi paradox (the notion that, with the numerous galaxies in the universe, there has to be extraterrestrial life somewhere, but, for some reason, they haven't contacted Earth yet) and the constant of pi (greek «π»).
+Before he tells Nina where she can find him in real life, or what the machine (if created) is meant to be used for, the 3 minutes pass, so Jane and Max awaken her.
 Nina notes some coordinates that came to her mind, in a piece of paper and Max searches them on the internet.
 The coordinates turn out to be somewhere on the sea floor off the Greek island of Santorini and they point at the headquarters of the Guardians.
-Nina, Max and Jane Cunningham get on board a small submarine and reach the Guardians’ HQ on the sea floor.
+Nina, Max and Jane Cunningham get on board a small submarine and reach the Guardians' HQ on the sea floor.
 There they find a large chunk of deterrium, behind a force field, powering the whole facility.
 Jane wants the deterrium, but Nina argues that they should find the antimatter first, to which Jane reacts by injecting Max with some poison and tells Nina that the antimatter is safely stored in CERN.
-So it was all a lie and the Guardians never attacked the CERN facility, nor stole the antimatter.
-It was all a plan of Van Rijn and Jane Cunningham to make Nina and Max lead them into the Guardians’ headquarters in the hope of finding some deterrium to construct the secret machine and make it function.
-Jane tells Nina that she’s got the antidote and that Max will die from the poison in 30 minutes.
+She says that it was all a lie and the Guardians never attacked the CERN facility, nor stole the antimatter.
+It was all a plan of Van Rijn and Jane Cunningham to make Nina and Max lead them into the Guardians' headquarters in the hope of finding some deterrium to construct the secret machine and make it function.
+Jane tells Nina that she's got the antidote and that Max will die from the poison in 30 minutes.

 Nina enters a chamber, where she sees the Guardian, in stasis, who was coming in her dreams.
-The Guardian then speaks in her mind and explains everything.
-That they have existed for millennia and their sole purpose is to protect humanity from itself.
+The Guardian then speaks in her mind and explains everything; they have existed for millennia and their sole purpose is to protect humanity from itself.
 He says that when they saw that humanity invented computers, then it was only a matter of time before the secret of pi would be uncovered.
-He says that the reason why extraterrestrial life forms haven’t contacted Earth is because each one of them, at different ages, have become technologically advanced to the point they invented computers, solved the secret of the universal constant of pi and constructed the machine.
-And the machine’s purpose is to destroy everything.
-It is the limit of technological advancement of a race, which leads to this race’s annihilation.
+He says that the reason why extraterrestrial life forms haven't contacted Earth is because each one of them, at different ages, have become technologically advanced to the point they invented computers, solved the secret of the universal constant of pi and constructed the machine.
+The machine's purpose is to destroy everything.
+It is the limit of technological advancement of a race, which leads to this race's annihilation.